HarshZode/DiscordJS-Ryaz-Bot/readme.md

-# 🤖 Coin Manager (Discord Bot)
+# 🤖 Ryaz Discord Bot

-A discord bot built with discord.js which will manage your member's coins !
+A discord bot built with discord.js which will manage your member's coins and save all the logs!